 Drive the Hana Highway.
 In this video you’ll see sunrise Whale Watching Tour, black sand beach at Waiʻānapanapa State Park, and fun things to do on the Road to Hana.

-Haleakalā National Park.
+Go to Haleakalā National Park.
 There are so many reasons to make the trip to this beautiful national park on Maui.
 In this video you’ll see the 7 Sacred Pools, Camping, and things to do at the Summit.

 Travel Gear to Pack for Maui

 List of essential gear we packed for our Maui vacation.
-Many of these items are featured in the Maui videos embed in this post.

 - Dashcam – if you plan to rent a vehicle on Maui, a dashcam is a good insurance policy in case of an accident plus it will capture those beautiful scenic drives around the island.